wgao9719/ComputeZero/README.md

 ## How to Run the Project

 1. Install dependencies.
+2. Add OpenAI API key to app.py at [INSERT_API_KEY]
-2. Navigate into the project folder and run `flask run` in the terminal.
+3. Navigate into the project folder and run `flask run` in the terminal.
-3. Access the app in your browser using the provided link.
+4. Access the app in your browser using the provided link.
-4. Register for an account through the registration page.
+5. Register for an account through the registration page.
-5. Log in through the login page.
+6. Log in through the login page.
-6. Go to the input form and input details about your project.
+7. Go to the input form and input details about your project.
-7. View the recommended plans and pricing.
+8. View the recommended plans and pricing.

 ---